App Deadline: Aug. 1, Dec. 15

 Many enrolled students actually launch their start-up while in our program.
 Benefitting from a professional network and the mentorship of our experienced faculty of successful entrepreneurs, our students explore possible markets, examine product/service feasibility, identify funding opportunities, and learn to build an effective team.
 This concentration is designed to help students build the tools, assets, experience and network they'll need to lead an entrepreneurial venture.

 Today’s organizations are faced with a rapidly changing environment, creating both challenges and opportunities to evolve and prosper.
 The Innovation Leadership Concentration addresses the emerging practice of Entrepreneurship, broadly defined as the application of entrepreneurial capabilities to the development of new ventures within an existing firm.
 Students will gain the knowledge and skills to serve as innovation leaders and change agents.

-Students completing the Master of Innovation Leadership and Entrepreneurship degree will learn how to:
+Students completing the Master of Entrepreneurship in Innovation Leadership and Entrepreneurship degree will learn how to: